Gwinyai/wavy-app-landing-page/README.md

 The easiset deployment is to fork this repo, make your changes and deploy to Github pages or [Netlify](https://www.netlify.com/).
 Netlify have an easy option to deploy websites from a Github repo.

-## Deploy to Github Pages

-Simply fork this repo and the project

 ## Documentation

 Download the code and find steps to edit this template in src/config.
 Each file controls an aspect of the template and includes instructions.